-- Completion of the last three years of full time secondary education in English in Canada or another country where the principal language of instruction is English with a blended grade of 60% or a C in English 12, English Literature 12, English 12 First Peoples or their equivalents (a blended grade 75% permits registration in writing intensive courses)
+- Completion of the last three years of full time secondary education in English in Canada or another country where the principal language of instruction is English with a blended grade of 70% or a C in English 12, English Literature 12, English 12 First Peoples or their equivalents (an English 12 grade 75% or higher permits direct registration in writing intensive courses)

-- Completion of the last four years of full time secondary education in English at a recognized international school in a country where the primary language of instruction is not English with a grade of 60% in senior level English
+- Completion of the last three years of full time secondary education in English at a recognized international school in a country where the primary language of instruction is not English with a grade of 70% in senior level English

 - Completion of IB Diploma Program including English A (HL/SL) or English Literature and Performance (SL) with a grade of 3

-- A three unit transferable English course or certified writing intensive course with a C- grade
+- A three unit transferable English (ENGL) course or certified writing intensive course with a minimum C- grade

 - An IELTS Academic overall band score of 6.5 with no part less than a 6.0

-- A TOEFL iBT overall score of 88 or better with a minimum 20 in each of the four components (listening, speaking, writing, and reading.
+- A TOEFL iBT overall score of 88 or better with a minimum 20 in each of the four components (listening, speaking, writing, and reading)

 Verify with the institution directly